MidnightInAPythonWorld/API-Cisco-PSIRT/README.md

  - By CVE ID
  - By Lastest Advisories
  - By Product Name
- - By either IOS, IOS-XE, or NX-OS software version
+ - By IOS, IOS-XE, or NX-OS software version

 For more information on Cisco PSIRT OpenVuln, please reference the following: